haskellweekly/haskellweekly.github.io/README.markdown

 2. Build the project with `stack build`.

-3. Run the server with `stack exec haskell-weekly server`.
+3. Run the server with `stack exec haskell-weekly watch`.

 4. Go to <http://localhost:8000>.